gorinator/DurakGame/README.md

 There is protection if you have chosen the wrong card for bidding.
 If so, question arises about taking this card.
-You can answer with yes or no.
+You can answer with Yes or No.

 ![DurakGame_2](https://user-images.githubusercontent.com/128217174/235555564-12e47bd9-c948-41f6-a22c-bf0d16e4d89f.jpg)

-Same analogue if you chosen wrong card for adding.
+Same analogue if you chosen wrong card for adding, the corresponding question will be shown.

 ![DurakGame_3](https://user-images.githubusercontent.com/128217174/235555565-8c1e34c1-7154-4719-9f0b-8109be8af7b4.jpg)

-Also if computer have no cards for bid he will ask if you would like to add card to him.
+Also if computer have no cards for bid, it will ask, would you like to add cards?
-You say yes or no.
+You say Yes or No.
-If you say yes, then you can add cards one by one.
+If you say Yes, then you can add cards one by one.
-After that gave answer no for same questions if you have no more cards for add.
+After that choose answer No, if you have no more cards for adding.

 Enjoy)))